Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 Like there's obviously a combinatorial explosion of possible philosophies

 We can define positivism as the view that all propositional derivation systems are mathematical or scientific, with no extra categories.

+> For much of the history of philosophy, philosophers could not have imagined their philosophizing as separate from not only mathematics, but also the empirical sciences.

+-Machery Philosophy within its proper bounds

+There may be no special conceptual analysis that makes Philosophy a distinct propositional derivational system.

+There is an assumption that philosophy is to be done in natural language.
+I will call this the NL-assumption.
+I will contend that the NL-assumption is false.
+Someone [who?] has argued that the english mereologists use is not quite english.
+I will argue for the Formal Language assumption FL-assumption as true.
+Philosophy is best done in a precise way which analyzes phenomenal consciousness and builds up all concepts with phenomenal concepts as its foundation which is also first philosophy.
+Phenomenal Foundationalism.

+This analysis of concepts is what philosophy differs from science and mathematics.

+We're not doing a rational reconstruction, we're showing what can be scrutinized by not being justified from a phenomenal basis.
+We show that in principle we can formalize all scientific theories (were at worst it's just a list of observation sentences).